claromes/telegramtrac/README.md

 6. To track another channel, switch to last tab (`trac`) and click `restart`.

-- To restart, send the same credentials and send de same `code`
+- To restart, send the same credentials and `code`
 - A late message could be send to your Telegram app about other authentications
 - At each tracking the dataset are grouped in the same file to allow network analysis